ofemiashiru/CI_MS1_ABL/README.md

 15. I want users to be able to contact us
 16. I want users to be able to download our app on App store and Google Play store
 17. I want users to sign up to our mailing list
 18. I want our site to be prepared to launch our own in house music player
+19. I do not want users to use browser back button if they are looking for a page that does not exist

 ## Scope